prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part1.md

 - An interface for browsing, searching, viewing and comparing activities
 - An interface for creating a profile with a family's specific needs and requirements (ex. location, age range, interests, special needs, etc.)

+**You will design an app where tutors can post specialized services and students can search for these services based on a variety of criteria.**

+There will be three main parts to the app:
+- An interface for posting tutoring services, adding necessary details for students to browse and understand them (ex.
+Subject matter, location, level, etc)
+- An interface for browsing, searching, viewing and comparing services
+- An interface for creating a profile with the student’s specific needs and requirements (ex. location, age range, interests, special needs, etc.)

-**You will focus on the browsing/searching interface AND the profile-creating interface.
-You will simply account for the posting interface in your overall framework and architecture**
+**Focus on the browsing/searching interface and the profile-creation interface.You will account for the service posting interface in your overall framework and architecture, however you will not design the screens required for it.**

 ### 2. Network for in-home care for elderly people